bsdpot/pot-book/docs/QuickStart.md

 		192.168.178.20 port 30443 -> 10.192.0.11 port 443

 ```
-However, there is no guarantee that the choosen ports are available.
+However, there is no guarantee that the chosen ports are available.